tswow/tswow-wiki-0.13/Introduction/2_Installation.md

 [Back to Table of Contents](README.md)

-This guide will explain how to set up a fully working TSWoW development environment with a working server that (optionally) other people can connect to and play on.
+This guide will explain how to set up a fully working TSWoW development environment with a working server that you can connect to from your local computer.

 ## Prerequisites

 You will need to install the following programs:

 - World of Warcraft 3.3.5a client
-    - Currently, I can only verify that the _enGB_ client works, please make an [issue](https://github.com/tswow/tswow/issues) if you use another locale and you face any problems.
+    - Currently, I can only verify that the _enGB_ and _enUS_ clients work, please make an [issue](https://github.com/tswow/tswow/issues) if you use another locale and you face any problems.
 - [Node.js (version 12.19 or higher)](https://nodejs.org/dist/v14.15.1/node-v14.15.1-x64.msi)
 - [VSCodium version 1.45](https://github.com/VSCodium/vscodium/releases/tag/1.45.1)
     - Later versions **should** work (including Microsofts VSCode), but I had general performance issues with 1.51 so I don't use it.